-Well, to satisfy those wishing a broader overview and as a great realignment tool for those that have been using DFT for many years, this article continues the discussion on what DFT is.
+Well, to satisfy those wishing a broader overview and as a great realignment tool for those that have been using DFT for many years, this article continues the discussion on what Demand Flow Technology is.

 Mathematical-Based Improvement Strategy